shipyardapp/Shipyard-Documentation/docs/blueprint-library/fivetran.md

 ### Overview
 This is considered an "all-in-one" Blueprint for the other 2 Blueprints listed above.
 By using this Blueprint, you will accumulate runtime as the Vessel continuously waits for the job to be completed.
 The tradeoff is that results may be quicker and the setup/complexity is less.

-If you want to reduce the overall runtime you're billed for, you will need to instead set up a Fleet with Vessels built with these blueprints in this order:
+If you want to reduce the overall runtime you're billed for, you will need to instead set up a Fleet with Vessels built with these Blueprints in this order:
 `Execute Sync` -> `Check Sync Status`

 A Vessel built with this Blueprint will sync a connector in Fivetran and check for the status every 30 seconds.
 Once the status is confirmed to be completed, the script will stop.
 The final status of this Vessel in Shipyard will reflect the status of the run in Fivetran.